 Trading Standards Officers enforce the law in connection with the way that goods and services are bought, sold, hired and rented.
 They cover a range of issues including consumer safety, fake goods, misleading labelling, under age sales and animal welfare.

 They may visit local traders and businesses to routinely check that they are complying with the law, investigate complaints, check measures and scales are accurate in pubs for example and investigate suspected offences.

-- You require 5 GCSEs at grades 9 to 4 (A* to C) or equivalent, though some authorities may ask for 2 A levels
+You'll need 5 GCSEs at grades 9 to 4 (A* to C) or equivalent, but some authorities may ask for 2 A levels.

-- If you have already have a degree in consumer protection, you can apply for a job as a graduate trainee trading standards officer.
+If you have a degree in consumer protection, you can apply for a job as a graduate trainee trading standards officer.

-- Any degree subject will allow you to become a TSO, however - degrees in consumer protection or law can exempt you from some professional examinations.
+You can become a TSO with any degree subject, but degrees in consumer protection or law can exempt you from some professional examinations.

-- Experience of legal, retail or advice work will be beneficial.
+Experience of legal, retail or advice work would be helpful.